leanhtien/certificate-editor-pro/README.md

 This tool is provided as-is, without any warranty.

 Users are responsible for checking the accuracy of certificate content, organization names, signatures, seals, and exported files before publishing or printing.

+---

+## Privacy

+Certificate Editor Pro runs directly in your browser.
+Your uploaded images, names, and layout data are processed locally in the browser and are not sent to any server by default.